 Licences shall be in the prescribed form and, subject to the conditions and limitations expressed therein and to the regulations, shall authorise the licensee, in common with other licensees if any, to take and remove forest produce specified in the licence on Crown land.

-91. Terms of permits, licences, etc.
+91. Terms of permits, licences etc.

 (1) The term of a permit shall not exceed 10 years.